PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 Administration Instructions

-Prior to administration, flush the intravenous catheter used exclusively for PLUVICTO administration with ≥ 10 mL of 0.9% sterile sodium chloride solution to ensure patency and to minimize the risk of extravasation.
+Prior to administration, flush the intravenous catheter used exclusively for PLUVICTO administration with ≥ 10 mL of 0.9% Sodium Chloride Injection, USP to ensure patency and to minimize the risk of extravasation.
 Manage cases of extravasation as per institutional guidelines.

-• Administer PLUVICTO to the patient by slow intravenous push within approximately 1 to 10 minutes (either with a syringe pump or manually without a syringe pump) via an intravenous catheter that is pre-filled with 0.9% sterile sodium chloride solution and that is used exclusively for PLUVICTO administration to the patient.
+• Administer PLUVICTO to the patient by slow intravenous push within approximately 1 to 10 minutes (either with a syringe pump or manually without a syringe pump) via an intravenous catheter that is primed with 0.9% Sodium Chloride Injection, USP and that is used exclusively for PLUVICTO administration to the patient.

-• Once the desired PLUVICTO radioactivity has been administered, perform an intravenous flush of ≥ 10 mL of 0.9% sterile sodium chloride solution through the intravenous catheter to the patient.
+• After the flush of the syringe has been completed, perform an intravenous flush of ≥ 10 mL of 0.9% Sodium Chloride Injection, USP through the intravenous catheter to the patient.

-• Insert a 2.5 cm, 20 gauge needle (short needle) into the PLUVICTO vial and connect via a catheter to 500 mL 0.9% sterile sodium chloride solution (used to transport the PLUVICTO solution during the infusion).
+• Insert a 2.5 cm, 20 gauge needle (short needle) into the PLUVICTO vial and connect via a catheter to 500 mL 0.9% Sodium Chloride Injection, USP (used to transport the PLUVICTO solution during the infusion).
 Ensure that the short needle does not touch the PLUVICTO solution in the vial and do not connect the short needle directly to the patient.
-Do not allow the sodium chloride solution to flow into the PLUVICTO vial prior to the initiation of the PLUVICTO infusion and do not inject the PLUVICTO solution directly into the sodium chloride solution.
+Do not allow the 0.9% Sodium Chloride Injection, USP to flow into the PLUVICTO vial prior to the initiation of the PLUVICTO infusion and do not inject the PLUVICTO solution directly into the 0.9% Sodium Chloride Injection, USP.

 • Insert a second needle that is 9 cm, 18 gauge (long needle) into the PLUVICTO vial, ensuring that the long needle touches and is secured to the bottom of the PLUVICTO vial during the entire infusion.
-Connect the long needle to the patient by an intravenous catheter that is pre-filled with 0.9% sterile sodium chloride solution and that is used exclusively for the PLUVICTO infusion into the patient.
+Connect the long needle to the patient by an intravenous catheter that is primed with 0.9% Sodium Chloride Injection, USP and that is used exclusively for the PLUVICTO infusion into the patient.

-• Use a clamp or an infusion pump to regulate the flow of the sodium chloride solution via the short needle into the PLUVICTO vial (the sodium chloride solution entering the vial through the short needle will carry the PLUVICTO solution from the vial to the patient via the intravenous catheter connected to the long needle within approximately 30 minutes).
+• Use a clamp or an infusion pump to regulate the flow of the 0.9% Sodium Chloride Injection, USP via the short needle into the PLUVICTO vial (the 0.9% Sodium Chloride Injection, USP entering the vial through the short needle will carry the PLUVICTO solution from the vial to the patient via the intravenous catheter connected to the long needle within approximately 30 minutes).

 • During the infusion, ensure that the level of solution in the PLUVICTO vial remains constant.

-• Disconnect the vial from the long needle line and clamp the saline line once the level of radioactivity is stable for at least five minutes.
+• Disconnect the vial from the long needle line and clamp the 0.9% Sodium Chloride Injection, USP line once the level of radioactivity is stable for at least five minutes.

-• Follow the infusion with an intravenous flush of ≥ 10 mL of 0.9% sterile sodium chloride solution through the intravenous catheter to the patient.
+• Follow the infusion with an intravenous flush of ≥ 10 mL of 0.9% Sodium Chloride Injection, USP through the intravenous catheter to the patient.

 • Insert a second needle that is 9 cm, 18 gauge (long needle) into the PLUVICTO vial, ensuring that the long needle touches and is secured to the bottom of the PLUVICTO vial during the entire infusion.
-Connect the long needle and a 0.9% sterile sodium chloride solution to a 3-way stopcock valve via appropriate tubing.
+Connect the long needle and a 0.9% Sodium Chloride Injection, USP to a 3-way stopcock valve via appropriate tubing.

-• Connect the output of the 3-way stopcock valve to tubing installed on the input side of the peristaltic infusion pump following the pump manufacturer’s instructions.
+• Connect the output of the 3-way stopcock valve to tubing installed on the input side of the peristaltic pump according to manufacturer’s instructions.

-• Pre-fill the line by opening the 3-way stopcock valve and pumping the PLUVICTO solution through the tubing until it reaches the exit of the valve.
+• Prime the line by opening the 3-way stopcock valve and pumping the PLUVICTO solution through the tubing until it reaches the exit of the valve.

-• Pre-fill the intravenous catheter which will be connected to the patient by opening the 3-way stopcock valve to the 0.9% sterile sodium chloride solution and pumping the 0.9% sterile sodium chloride solution until it exits the end of the catheter tubing.
+• Prime the intravenous catheter which will be connected to the patient by opening the 3-way stopcock valve to the 0.9% Sodium Chloride Injection, USP and pumping the 0.9% Sodium Chloride Injection, USP until it exits the end of the catheter tubing.

-• Connect the pre-filled intravenous catheter to the patient and set the 3-way stopcock valve such that the PLUVICTO solution is in line with the peristaltic infusion pump.
+• Connect the primed intravenous catheter to the patient and set the 3-way stopcock valve such that the PLUVICTO solution is in line with the peristaltic pump.

 • Infuse an appropriate volume of PLUVICTO solution at approximately 25 mL/h to deliver the desired radioactivity.

-• When the desired PLUVICTO radioactivity has been delivered, stop the peristaltic infusion pump and then change the position of the 3-way stopcock valve so that the peristaltic infusion pump is in line with the 0.9% sterile sodium chloride solution.
-Restart the peristaltic infusion pump and infuse an intravenous flush of ≥ 10 mL of 0.9% sterile sodium chloride solution through the intravenous catheter to the patient.
+• When the desired PLUVICTO radioactivity has been delivered, stop the peristaltic pump and then change the position of the 3-way stopcock valve so that the peristaltic pump is in line with the 0.9% Sodium Chloride Injection, USP.
+Restart the peristaltic pump and infuse an intravenous flush of ≥ 10 mL of 0.9% Sodium Chloride Injection, USP through the intravenous catheter to the patient.

 2.6 Radiation Dosimetry

-Table 2: Estimated Radiation Absorbed Dose for PLUVICTO in VISION
+Table 2: Estimated Radiation Absorbed Dosea for PLUVICTO in VISION

-*Estimated radiation absorbed dose for bone marrow is not included [see Warnings and Precautions (5.2)].
+*Estimated radiation absorbed dose for bone marrow is not included given the wide expected variability based on location and burden of bone metastases between patients [see Warnings and Precautions (5.2)].

 Absorbed dose per unit activity